MSaifAsif/venture_timeline/README.md

 ## Monitoring
 ### What is this ?

-Things running in the cloud (and on prem) tend to misbehave the minute you stop looking at them.
+> Applications running in the cloud (and on prem) tend to misbehave the minute you stop looking at them.
+-- Cloud for dummies

 On the other hand, you can't always maintain an ssh connection to each and every deployement of your product.
 What you need is a really good monitoring infrastructure in place, something that will allow you to navigate to any point in time and enable you to drill down to any time of you your system.
 The mindset needs to be of Murphy's law; anything that can happen, will happen

 ### Timeline